 Statistics from public court records for informational purposes only.
 Not legal advice.
 Past outcomes do not predict future results.
 Consult a licensed attorney for guidance on your case.

-Amherst County has a 47.0% dismissal rate for Drug Possession cases.
-Outcomes can vary significantly across Virginia courts.
-View our Drug Possession overview page to compare dismissal rates, conviction rates, and case timelines across all jurisdictions.
+Amherst County has a 57.9% dismissal rate for Drug Possession cases.
+Outcomes vary significantly across Virginia courts.
+View the Drug Possession overview to compare dismissal rates, conviction rates, and case timelines across every jurisdiction.